-- Professional Appearance – The dental assistant is often the staff that’ll make first contact with a visiting patient.
+The dental assistant is often the staff that’ll make the first contact with a visiting patient.
 Thus, good hygiene is important as dental assistants are likely to work closely with both dentists and clients.
 Consider the fact that a patient needs to trust the dental assistant in personal situations, create an appearance you would want your dental assistant to present if you were a patient at the dentist’s office.

-- Interpersonal Skills – This skill helps dental assistants properly interact with patients.
+This skill helps dental assistants properly interact with patients.
 Dental assistants must work closely with dentists and patients, and sometimes, patients are in extreme pain and/or mental stress, which requires more to their emotions.
-The dental assistant must have good conflict resolution and mediation skills which comes in handy when patients are in extreme pain or mental stress.
+The dental assistant must have good conflict resolution and mediation skills which come in handy when patients are in extreme pain or mental stress.

-- Detail Oriented – Dental assistants must follow specific rules and protocols, such as infection control procedures, when helping dentists treat patients.
+Dental assistants must follow specific rules and protocols, such as infection control procedures when helping dentists treat patients.
 Assistants also must be aware of what tasks they can complete in the state where they work.
-A dental assistant that is detail oriented has a keenness to explore the topic discussed and the reasons behind the issue surrounding it.
-They have a proactive attitude to focus on the correcting of issues and handling daily tasks.
-Lastly, a detail oriented dental assistant is patient and has determination to explore a problem or issue fully so it is resolved accurately.
+A dental assistant that is detail-oriented has a keenness to explore the topic discussed and the reasons behind the issue surrounding it.
+They have a proactive attitude to focus on correcting issues and handling daily tasks.
+Lastly, a detail-oriented dental assistant is patient and has the determination to explore a problem or issue fully so it is resolved accurately.

-- Dexterity – Dental assistants must be good at working with their hands.
+Dental assistants must be good at working with their hands.
 They generally work in tight quarters on a small part of the body, using very precise tools and instruments.
-A dental assistant with good dexterity has control of their small muscles of the hand and fingers in conjunction with the eyes.
+A dental assistant with good dexterity has control of the small muscles of the hand and fingers in conjunction with the eyes.

-- Passion – You’ve got to love assisting others and take pride in knowing that you are the dentist’s right arm.
-Furthermore, you must have an understanding that your work impacts patients as well as the dental team in every turn.
-You need have a can-do attitude and genuinely care about your patients, too.
-After all, the little moments they’re left in your care, might actually go a long way in leaving a good or bad impression on behalf of your clinic.
+You’ve got to love assisting others and take pride in knowing that you are the dentist’s right arm.
+Furthermore, you must have an understanding that your work impacts patients as well as the dental team at every turn.
+You need to have a can-do attitude and genuinely care about your patients, too.
+After all, the little moments they’re left in your care might actually go a long way in leaving a good or bad impression on behalf of your clinic.